seanbaxter/circle/stdlib/README.md

 void f(const volatile std::tuple<Args...>&& u);
 ```

-This is directly applicable to generic containers like `std::tuple`, which associated functions with four overloads differing only in their cv-ref qualifiers.
+This is directly applicable to generic containers like `std::tuple`, which specifies operations with four otherwise-identical overloads differing only in their cv-ref qualifiers.

 ```cpp
 template<size_t I, class Tuple, class...Types>